android-app-development-course/2023-spring-Aberdeen-16-Baking-App/Business Plan.md

 The baking app will have the following functions:

-1. Recipes: The app will provide a variety of baking recipes, from beginner level to advanced level, with step-by-step instructions.
+-Recipes: The app will provide a variety of baking recipes, from beginner level to advanced level, with step-by-step instructions.

-2. Videos: The app will provide video tutorials for each recipe, which will make it easier for users to understand the process.
+-Videos: The app will provide video tutorials for each recipe, which will make it easier for users to understand the process.

-3. Shopping List: The app will generate a shopping list for the recipe selected by the user.
+-Shopping List: The app will generate a shopping list for the recipe selected by the user.

-4. Timer: The app will have a built-in timer, which will help users keep track of the baking time.
+-Timer: The app will have a built-in timer, which will help users keep track of the baking time.

-5. Feedback and Rating: The app will allow users to rate and provide feedback on the recipes they have tried.
+-Feedback and Rating: The app will allow users to rate and provide feedback on the recipes they have tried.